andrewmcwattersandco/programming-language-benchmarks/README.md

 ###### Excluded Programming Languages
 <sub>\* We do not benchmark Bash/Shell, TypeScript, or PowerShell.
 We do not
-benchmark programming languages predominantly used for a single domain, like Kotlin for Android development, Dart for Flutter, Swift for iOS development, or MicroPython for embedded systems.
+benchmark **programming languages predominantly used for a single domain**, like Kotlin for Android development, Dart for Flutter, Swift for iOS development, or MicroPython for embedded systems.
 We are unable to benchmark HTML/CSS, SQL, and assembly.
-We do not benchmark programming languages that are not widely used in production, like Groovy, Elixir, Scala, Delphi, Lisp, Erlang, Fortran, Ada, F#, OCaml, Gleam, Prolog, COBOL, or Mojo.
-We do not benchmark programming languages that are no longer supported, updated, or ones which "won't be extended to new workloads" like Visual Basic (.NET) or VBA.
-We do not benchmark programming languages predominantly used for statistical computing or data analysis, like R or MATLAB.
-We do not benchmark custom scripting languages like GDScript.
-We do not benchmark programming languages that are write-ins in the Stack Overflow Developer Survey.</sub>
+We do not benchmark **programming languages that are not widely used in production,** like Groovy, Elixir, Scala, Delphi, Lisp, Erlang, Fortran, Ada, F#, OCaml, Gleam, Prolog, COBOL, or Mojo.
+We do not benchmark **programming languages that are no longer supported, updated, or ones which "won't be extended to new workloads"** like Visual Basic (.NET) or VBA.
+We do not benchmark **programming languages predominantly used for statistical computing or data analysis**, like R or MATLAB.
+We do not benchmark **custom scripting languages** like GDScript.
+We do not benchmark **programming languages that are write-ins in the Stack Overflow Developer Survey.**</sub>

 ## License
 GNU General Public License v2.0